 The Over-the-Rhine Museum is delighted to announce the next installment in our lecture series, “Three Acts in Over-the-Rhine” on Thursday, April 4, at First Lutheran Church, 1208 Race Street in Over-the-Rhine.
 Doors will open at 6 PM and the program will begin at 6:30 PM.
 Tickets can be reserved at: https://www.eventbrite.com/e/three-acts-the-changing-places-of-over-the-rhine-tickets-59277121466

-The Over-the-Rhine Museum is thrilled to announce the next installment in our quarterly lecture series, “Three Acts Under-the-Rhine” on Thursday, June 29, 2017, at St. Francis Seraph Church at Liberty and Vine Streets in Over-the-Rhine.
+The Over-the-Rhine Museum is thrilled to announce the next installment in our quarterly lecture series, “Three Acts in Over-the-Rhine” on Thursday, September 27, 2018, at Chatfield College, 1544 Central Parkway in Over-the-Rhine.

 The Over-the-Rhine Museum is thrilled to announce our “Three Musical Acts in Over-the-Rhine” on Wednesday, April 19, 2017, at the historic Woodward Theater, 1404 Main Street.
 It will be a night of music and stories with three amazing local performances – Molly Sullivan, Katie Laur with Ma Crow, and Jake Speed and the Freddies.

 Would you go to the Over-The-Rhine Museum?
 What do you expect to see at the Over-The-Rhine Museum?
 These are the types of questions we need answers to as we consider the future of the museum.
 This is a session to train you on the survey instrument.
 Actual surveys will be conducted on Saturday March 18 and Saturday March 25 between 10 am and 2 pm.